 Our climate change project tracks ocean temperature at 75 of our monitoring sites, and at six of them, we are investigating changes such as ocean acidification and hypoxia.
 We aim to use this information from sentinel sites to begin to understand the effects of climate change on ocean life and how to mitigate them.

-Through our kelp forest restoration program, we seek to establish three restoration sites in Mendocino County: Noyo Harbor, Caspar Cove, and Portuguese Beach.
+Through our kelp forest restoration program, we seek to establish two restoration sites in Mendocino County: Noyo Harbor and Albion Cove.
 These sites will serve as refuges and seed banks for surrounding areas in hopes that kelp can reestablish in northern California where it has been lost from 100’s of miles of coast.
 In addition to the ecological benefits of this project, it will also provide a substantial economic benefit to the fishing community of Fort Bragg, which has been hard hit by the effective loss of its two most important fisheries.

 Enroll in one of Reef Check’s training courses to help our teams monitor kelp forest health.Courses